matheusvxf/matheusvxf.github.io/_pages/about.md

 * April 10-13, 2023: I will be presenting "Transparency and Security via Algorithmic Economics" at Princeton University, Princeton, NJ.

+* April 20, 2023: I will be presenting [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at the [CBER](https://www.cber-forum.org/) Symposium.

-* April TDB, 2023: I will be a panelist at a Bitcoin Webinar organized by [De Gruyter](https://www.degruyter.com/).
+* May 20, 2023: I will be a panelist at a Bitcoin Webinar organized by [De Gruyter](https://www.degruyter.com/).

 * June 6-9, 2023: I will be presenting [Credible Decentralized Exchange Design via Verifiable Sequencing Rules](https://arxiv.org/abs/2209.15569) at Quantitative Issues in Centralised and Decentralised Finance mini symposium during SIAM Conference on Financial Mathematics and Engineering, Philadelphia.